Long-Term Disability Denial

 Where Are You in the Process?

-Sick or Injured, but Haven’t Filed an LTD Claim Yet?
+Haven’t Filed an LTD Claim Yet?

-Applied for and Waiting for a Coverage Decision?
+Waiting for a Coverage Decision?

 If you’ve applied for coverage and haven’t heard from your long-term disability insurance carrier for an extended period, it may be time to reach out to them for a decision.
-Intentionally delaying a claim decision is one way that some insurers fail to honor their contract with you.
-Without an official denial, you’re unable to appeal.

-Too often, legitimate claims are denied because insurance companies look for every possible legal and technical angle available that will allow them to deny a valid claim.
-When an insurer fails to live up to its end of the contract, it’s in your best interest to contact an attorney as soon as possible.
+If an insurer fails to live up to their end of the contract, it’s in your best interest to contact an attorney as soon as possible.

-Appealed the Denied Claim, but Denied Again?
+Appealed but Denied Again?

 How to Appeal Long-Term Disability Denial

-It’s crucial to understand that long-term disability claim denial is, sadly, a common occurrence.
-Though millions of workers need and rely on LTD insurance in the event that they become disabled and are unable to perform their job, insurance companies often find ways to wriggle out of paying their insurance holders in the event of a long-term disability.
+Though millions of workers need and rely on LTD insurance in the event that they become disabled and are unable to perform their job, insurance companies often find ways to wriggle out of paying policyholders in the event of a long-term disability.

 When you work with Sokolove Law, our lawyers for long-term disability denial may be able to handle the appeals process on your behalf.
-Our lawyers have experience with denied disability claims, and they know what steps to take — and when — to fight for the benefits you may be entitled to.

 Learn More About Your Options